GReturn/KuroVoice/README.md

 # KuroVoice
-A simple run-of-the-mill speech recognition project capable to listen and reply.
+A simple run-of-the-mill speech recognition project capable of listening and replying.
 Written in C#; created in .NET Core WinForms.

 ### Features:
 - Control buttons (start/stop).